ThorstenSAP/ImpfterminSuche/readme.md

 # Important
 I've developed this tool in my leisure time beside a full time job.
 It is free for usage.
 Since, it saved me a lot of time to search for an injection appointment I'm glad if it helps you too.
-If you find it helpful and it saved you time as well please give me a small donation (https://paypal.me/TMHDMTB?locale.x=de_DE). <br>
+If you find it helpful and it saved you time as well please give me a donation (https://paypal.me/TMHDMTB?locale.x=de_DE). <br>
 I'm open for any suggestions and further improvements.
 So let me know if you have one.

 # General